 Clone Spack from GitHub and you’re ready to go:

 Custom versions & configurations

-Spack allows installation to be customized.
-Users can specify the version, build compiler, compile-time options, and cross-compile platform, all on the command line.
+The installation of Spack can be customized in a variety of ways.
+Users can specify the package version, compiler, compile-time options, and even cross-compile platform, all from the command line.

 Users can specify as many or few options as they care about.
 Spack will fill in the unspecified values with sensible defaults.
 The two listed syntaxes for variants are identical when the value is boolean.